ExpHP/rsp2/doc/config.md

 # `rsp2` configuration

-RSP2's config files support two small extensions on the YAML format, which are implemented as simple lexical transformations on a parsed YAML file prior to deserialization, or during the merge step.

 ## Config arguments

 RSP2 accepts multiple config arguments in a single command line.
 When multiple configurations are specified, they are merged together, with values from later arguments overriding earlier ones.